 POPI vs GDPR

 POPI, simply put, is legislation that protects a person’s right to privacy and the measures that must safeguard their personal information when it is processed by a responsible party.
-The eight principles governing the protection of personal information – during its processing and use – against loss, damage and its unlawful or unauthorized access, processing and destruction.
-The principles are summarized as the following:
+The eight principles governing the protection of personal information – during its processing and use – against loss, damage and its unlawful or unauthorised access, processing and destruction.
+The principles are summarised as the following:

 - Processing Limitation

 - Information Quality